collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * You need to fork the repo before you clone it
 * You need to check a box when you make the pull request if you want the maintainers to be able to change your pull request

+I want to point out that you can create a branch through the browser, but I will be showing you how to create a branch through terminal/command line, because it's what you will use terminal/command line often with code review.

 </td></tr>